 The Holidays are stressful at times, right?
 We know stress can affect everything in our lives – good and bad.
 We want more good than bad of course.

 It’s that time of the year, where things get crazy fast!
 I know for me, it seems the days will get shorter and shorter during these next few weeks.
-Before you know it, you’ll blink an eye at it’s Christmas already.
+Before you know it, you’ll blink an eye and it’s Christmas already.
 As I write this, Halloween and Thanksgiving have come and gone, and Christmas is here!
 Crazy, right?!
 Where does time go!

 These times can be so stressful, right?
 Deadlines at work, kids out of school for various holiday breaks – you’re like, what do I do with them?
 School functions, holiday parties, and don’t let me forget the travel that you may have to do.
 So, how do we stress less and get a little more rest when there seems to be none in sight?

 Great question!
 I’m not gonna say it will be easy, because it probably won’t be, but there sure are ways that you can minimize it.

-I’m also not gonna pretend all my holidays over the years have been peachy keen, it wasn’t probably until the last couple years that they have been stress-free.
+I’m also not gonna pretend all my holidays over the years have been peachy keen, it wasn’t probably until the last couple of years that they have been stress-free.
 I was like enough is enough.
 I was tired of gaining weight every holiday, and not feeling good in my clothes, in which, I have improved my relationship with my body and with food.
 It wasn’t the weight that bothered me much, just the way I felt as a whole.
 Dealing with family, especially when I traveled – the worst is trying to visit and appease everyone.

 You know how the family gets if you don’t visit long enough or come by and see them right away.
 I’m like; Y’all got the nerve, I’m the one that drove thousands of miles to visit.
 Heck, visit me over here.

 Another stressor is gift buying!
 Holiday buying can add up quickly, especially when you have a big family, travel, and all the other festivities that go on between now and Christmas.